India's Gautam Adani: Asia's richest man in the eye of a storm

 As Adani's empire swelled, stocks of his seven listed companies surged - in some cases more than 1,500% in the last three years amid aggressive expansion.
 He denied allegations by Modi's opponents that he had benefited from their close ties.

-In a 2014 interview, when asked if he was friends with Modi, Adani said he had friends across the political spectrum, but avoids politics.
+In a 2014 interview with Reuters, when asked if he was friends with Modi, Adani said he had friends across the political spectrum, but avoids politics.

 He has said no one political leader is behind his success and when asked about Modi's use of Adani corporate planes during the interview, Adani said Modi "pays fully".